 Although there’s a steep hill to climb, there’s a huge range of roles in tech that go well beyond coding.
 With something for everyone, there’s an opportunity to match individual women’s interests to an exciting and rewarding career.
 But how should employers go about doing this?

 As Cerys says: “REPL is definitely less male dominated than your average tech company although there are still more men who work here.
-History is part of reason that tech is male dominated.
+History is part of the reason that tech is male dominated.
 While history has by definition happened, we do have the opportunity to change the future.”

 More Role Models